vanilladucky/AlphaPortfolioManager/README.md

 Claude occasionally adds a preamble before the JSON when using web search.
 The system prompt is set to prevent this.
 If it persists, the report is skipped and the pipeline continues with the remaining plays.

 **Brief generated but not showing in browser**
-Refresh the page — the UI will re-fetch from the API on load.
-The brief tab should populate within a few seconds.
+Refresh the page — the UI re-fetches from the API on load and the brief tab will populate within a few seconds.

 **yfinance returns no data or stale prices**
 Occasionally happens on weekends or around market holidays.
 The last known close is used.
 Wait and retry.